Highclere Castle Gin’s Commemorative Gold Bottle

-The mellow, rich gold of the Highclere Castle Barrel Aged Gin bottle perfectly captures the abundance of this precious metal that was found in the tomb.
+The mellow, rich gold of the Highclere Castle Barrel-Aged Gin bottle perfectly captures the abundance of this precious metal found in the tomb.
 Tutankhamun’s treasure will soon take pride of place in the Grand Egyptian Museum, a celebration of Egypt’s cultural heritage and an exciting new destination for future visitors.
-One of Tutankhamun’s beautifully crafted pieces of jewelry that will be on display is a pectoral in the shape of a winged scarab.
+One of Tutankhamun’s beautifully crafted jewelry pieces on display is a pectoral in the shape of a winged scarab.
 But this is not simply the solar beetle in flight: between the rear legs are three strokes, and below those is a basket.
 The scarab pushes between its front legs a sun disk.
 A stylized version of this pectoral adorns the front of the gold bottle.
 The winged scarab and the other signs write the coronation name of Tutankhamun: Neb-kheperu-re.
-The basket is neb, “lord,” the scarab with three strokes (making the noun plural), kheperu, means “transformations,” while the sun disk writes the name of the sun god.
-When Tutankhamun became king he was named: “The Lord of Transformations is Re.”
+The basket is neb, “lord,” the scarab with three strokes (making the noun plural), kheperu, which means “transformations,” while the sun disk writes the name of the sun god.
+So when Tutankhamun became king, he was named: “The Lord of Transformations is Re.”

 The image of Tutankhamun’s name on the front of the bottle is complemented by equally beautiful images on the sides.
-Above and below the depictions of Tutankhamun and his wife, Ankhesenamun, are hieroglyphs that write: “The estate of the high, bright place,” how an ancient Egyptian might have expressed the name Highclere Castle.
-Rather than just spelling out Highclere in hieroglyphs, we have translated the meaning of the word to make the decoration on the bottle truly authentic.
+Above and below the depictions of Tutankhamun and his wife, Ankhesenamun, are hieroglyphs that write: “The estate of the high, bright place,” how an ancient Egyptian might have expressed the name, Highclere Castle Gin.
+Rather than just spelling out Highclere Castle in hieroglyphs, we have translated the meaning of the word to make the decoration on the bottle genuinely authentic.

-The scenes of Tutankhamun and his wife on either side are drawings inspired by a small golden shrine that celebrated the king’s intimate relationship with Ankhesenamun.
-On one side, she pours him wine in an elaborate goblet, while on the other, he dispenses wine into her hand.
-Each of these scenes has religious significance relating the king and queen to the gods.
+The scenes of Tutankhamun and his wife on either side are drawings inspired by a small golden shrine celebrating the king’s intimate relationship with Ankhesenamun.
+On one side, she pours him wine in an elaborate goblet; on the other, he dispenses wine into her hand.
+Each scene has religious significance relating the king and queen to the gods.

 Through the decoration of this bottle, we elevate a celebratory design to one steeped in the type of imagery that Tutankhamun himself might have chosen.
 Enjoy the rich barrel-aged gin inside and marvel at the sophistication and beauty of ancient Egypt and the people who lived three thousand three hundred years ago.